gotonode/compress/docs/PERFORMANCE.md

 All of the files that we benchmarked (compression) were also decompressed to verify that the compression actually worked.
 The decompressed file was then compared with the original to see that they were an exact (100 %) match, and that not a single bit went missing or got corrupted.

+Please note!
+These tests have been run on 2019-02-10.
+If your results differ using the same data, it's most likely because the algorithms have changed from that date.
+You can always get a version of this app from the past to confirm these are actual benchmarking results.
+The test data is not updated after each new version.

 #### Results

 In the following table we list the original and compressed sizes for the files found in the [data](../data) folder.